elasticio/elasticio-cli/README.md

 - -f, --function: the name of the function to run against (optional)
 - -a, --action: name of action/trigger to run (optional)

-If, both the function name `verify` and an action name are provided, the `verify` will override and the CLI will run `verifyCredentials`.
+If both the function name `verify` and an action name are provided, the `verify` will override and the CLI will run `verifyCredentials`.

 ### Examples
 `> elasticio cmp:exec [path or current directory] -f verify` => will run `verifyCredentials`